 5. Addressing user’s frustrations

-With the live chat histories, usual and recurring problems from the users on their shopping experience can be analyzed and.
+With the live chat histories, usual and recurring problems from the users on their shopping experience can be analyzed.
 Using this data, effective solutions can be implemented so that returning and new users can no longer encounter them.

 Live chat implementation guide